 Of course, a working relationship means consistency; if you live together, days (and nights) will naturally start to feel repetitive.
 So, adding an element of surprise to your interactions is essential.

-Surprise him with his favorite home cooked meal, a fun dinner date, or a holiday idea now and again to let him know that you think about him even when he’s not around and that you want him to enjoy himself.
+Surprise him with his favorite meal, a fun dinner date at his favorite restaurant, or a holiday idea now and again to let him know that you think about him even when he’s not around and that you want him to enjoy himself.
 Create a private list of gift ideas and give one to him on occasion.

 Find out what your man deeply desires and do your best to meet them.

 How to be a better girlfriend emotionally

 Being the best girlfriend you can be is not just about making things fun and exciting all the time.
 You don’t need to put that unrealistic expectation on yourself.

 When you two are living in your authentic selves, there will naturally come times when one or both of you feel sad, tired, angry, or generally moody.

 Don’t take those feelings as signs of something wrong when they arise.
 Use them as opportunities to connect on an even deeper level.

 If you want a successful relationship, you must practice emotional attunement.
 When you develop this critical life skill, you begin to intuitively know what to do when negative emotions and emotionally charged situations arise.

 What is emotional attunement?